hovancik/stretchly/README.md

 #### Editing Break ideas
 In the preferences file, change `useIdeasFromSettings: false,` to `useIdeasFromSettings: true,` and edit `breakIdeas` and `microbreakIdeas`.

 Note that when a new *Stretchly* version with new break ideas is out, your custom ideas will not be overwritten.
+You can reset break ideas to the latest defaults when you "Restore defaults" from Preferences window.

 #### Editing Break notification interval [![Contributor Preferences](https://img.shields.io/badge/Contributor_Preferences-✔-success)](#contributor-preferences)